 The system of Reiki was founded by Dr. Usuai in 1922 with the intent to share body, mind and soul wellness.
 Energy healing supports the notion that dis-ease in the body is an indication of an imbalance in the individual's electromagnetic field.
 A Reiki practitioner gently places his or her hands on or above the clothes recipient to promote healing through the flow of universal energy.
 According to research, energy healing promotes relaxation and pain management, while also reducing anxiety and depression.

-HOLISTIC HEALTH COACHING
+1:1 HOLISTIC HEALTH MENTORSHIP

 Yoga derives from the root word yuj in Sanskrit, which means unity.
 The practice unites one's mind, body and soul, as well as oneself with the collective.
 It is believed that through Yoga, one may experience the Divine qualities of love, compassion, joy, creativity and equanimity.
 While many people view yoga as a physical exercise routine, the deeper meaning and gift of the practice offers the practitioner an opportunity to expand consciousness, liberating oneself from worldly time-space suffering.